What are the top problems product management teams face?

 Todd: Product managers, especially those new to their jobs, get buried in the tactical and underinvest in the strategic areas of their work.
 They often spend too much time on sales support, technical support or program management, and spend far too little time on market, customer and competitive analysis, strategy development, opportunity discovery with their engineering teams, pricing, etc. With the right balance between the strategic and the tactical, product managers can have far greater impact on their companies and products.

 Varun: I agree to this.
 There has to be a mix of tactical and strategic work activities of PMs.
 Customer problems bring PMs closer to their product reality.
-However, they can’t afford to miss strategic areas such as competition and market trends tracking and analysis which give them opportunities for exponential growth.
-I believe an open question here is a product manager can play both inward and outward roles related to product management.
-The inward role means focusing on product planning and development and outward role entailing product strategy areas.
-I see Product Marketing Managers in B2B software companies interfacing with Product Managers on product strategy areas.
+However, they can’t afford to miss strategic areas such as problem discovery, competition and market trends tracking and analysis which give them opportunities for exponential growth.
+I believe an open question here is – If a product manager can play both inward and outward roles related to product management?
+The inward role means focusing on product development and outward role entailing product planning & marketing areas.
+If yes, how can you scale?
+Ideally, product management and product development need to be specialized functions.

 What is the key difference in product management for B2B SAAS and Consumer internet (CI) products?